john-kurkowski/john-kurkowski.github.io/src/pages/posts/2014-01-28-good-ideas-from-mobile-design-that-are-good-everywhere.md

 If PageSpeed Insights gives you bad marks for Mobile, this is the point the web site owner gets defensive.

-*“Oh, we haven’t optimized for mobile yet...”*
+*“Oh, we haven’t optimized for mobile yet…”*

 This attitude incorrectly assumes desktop and mobile are completely separate efforts.
 I don’t think mobile always needs to be.
 Because **a)** users will put up